-- 401. Officers are recommending that Members confirm that they are minded to approve the application, subject to planning conditions (a schedule of which are appended to this Report) and a Section 106 Agreement. - 402.
-The Section 106 Agreement will reflect the requirements of the Agreement which was entered into for the Consented Scheme, subject to minor amendments and additions sought to reflect the amendments which are proposed via this Application.
+- 378. Officers are recommending that members are minded to approve the application, subject to planning conditions (a schedule of which will be published prior to the Planning Committee) and a Section 106 Agreement. - 379.
 The proposed heads of terms for the Section 106 Agreement are as follows: